Fort Pierce area roadway and coastal setting on the Treasure Coast

 The Biggest Rumor Is Still the 'World's Largest' Claim

-Then Buc-ee's itself pushed back.
-Reporting on the company's response said the chain does not consider the Fort Pierce-area store its new size champion and that differences in local planning documents helped create the confusion.
-The cleanest editorial framing now is that the project is enormous, but Buc-ee's has explicitly rejected the claim that it will become the largest location in the fleet.
+Buc-ee's later pushed back on that framing.
+Reporting on the company's response said the chain still considers Luling its largest travel center and that differences in how local planning documents measure space helped create the confusion.
+The most accurate description now is that the Fort Pierce-area project is huge, but Buc-ee's has rejected the record-holder claim.

-• The title claim spread faster than the clarification
+• The record-holder claim spread quickly

-• Buc-ee's says Luling remains the largest
+• Buc-ee's later said Luling, Texas, remains the largest

 Another Rumor: 'It's Already Fully Approved'